Innovation-Web-3-0-Blockchain/Arbitrage-Bot/README.md

-# Hardhat-Trading-Bot
+# Arbitrage-Bot

-Welcome to the `Hardhat-Trading-Bot` repository, where we aim to demystify basic arbitrage strategies and empower aspiring blockchain developers to experience the world of arbitrage.
+Welcome to the `Arbitrage-Bot` repository, where we aim to demystify basic arbitrage strategies and empower aspiring blockchain developers to experience the world of arbitrage.
 We provide comprehensive code documentation and step-by-step instructions to make learning accessible, allowing developers to grasp the concepts and eventually craft their own effective strategies.

 ## Table of Contents